lnxusr1/kenzy/docs/index.md

 * ```-w``` = Install image dependencies (formerly the "Watcher")
 * ```-v [PATH]``` = Python virtual environment path (will create new if does not already exist)

-Installer script has been tested on Ubuntu 22.04+, Debian Buster, and Raspberry Pi OS (Buster).
+Installer script has been tested on Ubuntu 22.04+ and Debian Buster.

 Kenzy is available through pip, but to use the built-in devices there are a few extra libraries you may require.
 Please visit the [Basic Install](https://docs.kenzy.ai/en/latest/installation.basic/) page for more details.